enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 Verify RDS replication in RDS console in Singapore region or using CLI in Cloud9.
 ![Replica Aurora](../images/02-replica-01.png)

-It takes for a while, you can procced the next step first.
+Provisioning the Aurora replica instance can take a while takes for a while, you can procced the next step while the instance is being deployed.

 ### 2. Enable S3 replication for Web contents replication

-This S3 replication will replicate the static contents from Irelad region to Singapore whenever there is update.
+This S3 replication will replicate the static contents from Irelad region to Singapore whenever there is an update.
 Follow the steps to enable the S3 replication using the AWS CLI in Cloud9.
 The destination bucket name should be `your bucket name in ireland` with '`-region2` such as `arc309-ireland-bookstore-region2`.

 ```bash